DexterHuang/CyberCodeOnline/UpdateNote.md

 -   Some bug fixes regarding to pet system

-**The update is still work in progress, will deploy when finished and tested**
+**The update is still work in progress, this update will be deployed in the comign days (end of june)**

 ## Updates